 When contributing to an online industry forum recently, I mentioned that we had changed our company security policy to remove local admin privileges from all employees, including the engineers.
-It sparked an animated discussion about why this is impossible, how it restricts people’s ability to do their jobs and the mighty inconvenience of it all.
+This sparked an animated discussion about why this is impossible, how it restricts people’s ability to do their jobs and the mighty inconvenience of it all.

 So, I saw value in explaining why, as an IT Service Provider, it was important for us to remove local admin privileges from everyone and why every organisation should now put this security control on their agenda.
-Importantly, I also wanted to share how we implemented it in a way that is positive for everyone.

 A shift in mindset